usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image6|

 4. Open your .csv file with your MWOs.
 Included in the application, is a publicly available dataset.
-We will use this file (excavators.csv) as the example.
+We will use this file (excavators.csv located in .\nestor\datasets) as the example.

 |image7|